btrejo1212/Epidermis-basal-cell-volume-analysis/src/Fixed volumes of membrane and nucleus/README.md

 IMPORTANT: Cell-cycle phase assignment
 -------------------------------------
-Cell-cycle phase (G1, S, G2) is NOT determined automatically.
+Cell-cycle phase (G1, S, G2) is not determined automatically.

 Phase is assigned manually before running the script and is taken from the cell folder name, for example: